informedcitizenry/z80DotNet/README.md

 These directives do not affect the `none` encoding, which cannot be changed.

-Entire character sets can also be mapped, with the translation code treated as the first codepoint in the output range.
+Entire character sets can also be mapped, with the translation code treated as the first code unit in the output range.
 The start and endpoints in the character set to be remapped can either be expressed as a two-character string literal or as expressions.

 ```
         ;; output lower-case UTF-8 chars as uppercase UTF-8